jschuemann/nBio_docs/Processes/Chemistry.rst

  u:Ch/TOPASChemistry/BranchingRatios/RydbergStatesAndDiffuseBands/AutoIoinization = 0.5
  u:Ch/TOPASChemistry/BranchingRatios/RydbergStatesAndDiffuseBands/Relaxation = 0.5

+.. note:: Users should avoid filling the entire world with water.
+When radiolysis happens close to the world edge
+    the pre-chemical displacements can sometimes create species that are outside the world, leading to segmentation faults.
+    The solution is to have a small air gap between your target and world edge.

 Chemical stage
 ~~~~~~~~~~~~~~~
 For the chemical stage, the number of reactions and reaction rates are also